Unemployment benefit – who is it for and under what conditions

 Instructions for customers in local government pilots on employment

 If you are a customer of a local government pilot on employment, notify your municipality of residence and if necessary, the TE Office, of any changes.
-Your municipality of residence submits the labour policy statements that are part of its duties under the Act on local government pilot on employment.
-Your municipality of residence can tell you the grounds of the labour policy statements issued by the municipality.

 This website is part of the European Commission's Your Europe portal.
 Did you find what you were looking for?
 Give feedback! (europa.eu)